Silversword

 Silversword Overview

-The Silversword is endemic to high elevations on Maui’s Haleakala and the Big Island’s Mauna Kea.
-It grows nowhere else in the world.
+Silversword is a rare native Hawaiian plant known scientifically as Argyroxiphium sandwicense.
+It is endemic to Maui's Haleakala and the Big Island's Mauna Kea regions, meaning it grows nowhere else in the world.